Bible and coffee

 Basic Elements of a Regular Quiet Time

 So, what’s included?
 There aren’t any hard and fast rules, but there are some basic elements that are necessary for a quality time with God.
 Keep in mind, these may look different for different people.
 One person may write her prayers and another pray out loud.
 One person may worship God through song with hands raised.
-Another may fall on her knees with her fact to the ground.
+Another may fall on her knees with her face to the ground.

 2. Prayer – Yes, God already knows what’s on our heart.
 But He also commands us to “pray continually” (1 Thessalonians 5:16-18) and to pray in every situation (Philippians 4:6-7).
 When we pray, we block out the world and focus on our Creator.
 Prayer helps us process our life from God’s perspective.
 Talking with God helps us align our thoughts and feelings with His.
 Prayer opens our hearts and our minds to the work of God’s Holy Spirit.
+(See “The 5 P’s of the Lord’s Prayer.“)

 3. Worship – God deserves our worship, our praise, our professed allegiance to Him and Him alone.
 When we worship the one, true God, life and eternity come into the proper perspective and we too find our proper place.
+(See “4 Biblical Expressions of Worship.“)

 4. Response – When God speaks, we need to respond.
 Perhaps we need to adjust our thinking to truths He’s shown us.
 Maybe we need to respond with praise or thanksgiving.
 Often we need to confess a sin and turn away from it.
 Or maybe there is a specific way we need to obey God.
+(See “4 Ways to Apply Scripture to Your Life.”)

 My Daily Quiet Time